Efficient Bayesian Modeling of Binary and Categorical Data in R: The UPG Package: Analyzing binary and categorical data using UPG

 \begin{Sinput} R> summary(results.binomial, q = c(0.1, 0.9)) \end{Sinput} \begin{Soutput} --- Bayesian Binomial Logit Results ---

-N = 78 Analysis based on 1000 posterior draws after a burn-in period of 1000 iterations.
-MCMC sampling took a total of 2.06 CPU seconds.
+N = 78 Analysis based on 1000 posterior draws after an initial burn-in period of 1000 iterations.
+MCMC sampling took a total of 1.84 seconds.

-| | Mean| SD| Q10| Q90| 80 |:---------|-----:|----:|-----:|-----:|:--------------:| |intercept | 2.30| 0.40| 1.77| 2.81| * | |pclass | -1.20| 0.12| -1.35| -1.05| * | |female | 2.51| 0.18| 2.27| 2.74| * | |age.group | -0.03| 0.01| -0.04| -0.03| * | \end{Soutput}
+| | Mean| SD| Q10| Q90| 80 |:---------|-----:|----:|-----:|-----:|:--------------:| |intercept | 2.23| 0.43| 1.68| 2.80| * | |pclass | -1.19| 0.12| -1.35| -1.05| * | |female | 2.58| 0.18| 2.35| 2.81| * | |age.group | -0.03| 0.01| -0.04| -0.02| * | \end{Soutput}

-In terms of interpreting these results, we can for instance see that female passengers have had a much higher survival probability compared to their male counterparts on \textit{MS Titanic}.
+In terms of interpretation, we can for instance see that female passengers have had a much higher survival probability compared to their male counterparts.
 A higher passenger class (corresponding to cheaper tickets) is associated with higher mortality.
 Finally, the log-odds of survival decrease with increasing age.

-To demonstrate how to change the credible intervals that should be plotted, the estimation output is visualized using \code{q = c(0.1, 0.9)}.
+To demonstrate custom credible intervals when plotting results, the estimation output is visualized using \code{q = c(0.1, 0.9)}.
 This results in a 80\% credible interval based on the 0.1 and 0.9 quantiles of the posterior distribution.
-In addition, custom variable names are provided and \code{sort = TRUE} ensures that the variables are ordered based on estimated effect size:
+In addition, custom variable names are provided and \code{sort = TRUE} ensures that the variables are ordered based on estimated (average) effect size:

 \begin{Sinput} R> plot(results.binomial, R> sort = TRUE, R> q = c(0.1, 0.9), R> names = c("Intercept", "Passenger Class", "Female", "Age Group")) \end{Sinput}